mart1n-xyz/eip7702-viem-demo/README.md

-# EIP-7702 Batch Transfer Demo
+# EIP-7702 Demo

+ This project demonstrates the implementation of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) using viem's experimental features.

 > ⚠️ **Important Notice**: This is an experimental implementation of EIP-7702.
-Currently, no wallets fully support EIP-7702, and RPC provider support is limited.
+Currently, wallet and RPC provider support is limited.
+The demo uses Alchemy, but your wallet might override this.

-This project demonstrates the implementation of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) for batch ETH transfers using viem's experimental features.
-It implements the examples from [viem docs](https://viem.sh/experimental/eip7702/contract-writes) that allows users to send ETH to multiple recipients in a single transaction, leveraging account abstraction without deploying a smart contract.
+## What's EIP-7702?

+EIP-7702 is one of the most exciting Ethereum improvements in a while.
+It lets your regular wallet (EOA) temporarily gain smart contract superpowers!

+Imagine your wallet could:
+- **Do multiple things in one go** - Like sending tokens to 10 people at once, saving you gas and time
+- **Let someone else pay gas fees for you** - Perfect for onboarding new users who don't have ETH yet

+Without EIP-7702, you'd need to deploy an actual smart contract wallet to do any of this.
+Now your regular wallet can have these powers temporarily, exactly when needed!

+*Technically speaking: EIP-7702 introduces a new transaction type (0x04) with a delegation mechanism that injects contract code into your EOA's execution context.*

+## Demo Tools

+This demo provides two ways to explore EIP-7702:

+### 👉 Batch Transfer Example

+See EIP-7702 in action with the example from viem's docs!
+Send ETH to multiple recipients in a single transaction - something normally impossible with a regular wallet.

+- 🔄 Batch transfer ETH to multiple recipients in one transaction
+- 📝 Detailed activity logging and real-time feedback
+- 🛡️ Simple, focused implementation of the viem example

+### 🛠️ Transaction Builder

+The real power tool!
+Test EIP-7702 with *any* contract of your choice.
+Just paste a contract address, select a function, and our tool will handle the EIP-7702 transaction setup for you.

+- 📄 ABI detection and function parsing
+- 🎮 Dynamic form generation for any contract function
+- 📱 Visual transaction builder and previewer
+- 🔍 Transaction status tracking and error handling

 ## Features

-- 🔄 Batch transfer ETH to multiple recipients in one transaction
 - 🔌 Supports both Sepolia and Holesky testnets

-- 🛡️ Implements EIP-7702 with multiple fallback methods
-- 🎨 Clean, modern UI with real-time feedback
-- 📝 Detailed activity logging
-- 🔄 Automatic network switching
-- 💼 MetaMask and other web3 wallet support
+- 💼 MetaMask and other web3 wallet support (once they ship it)

 ## Live Demo

-Try it out at [demo URL]
+Try it out at [https://eip7702demo.netlify.app/]

 ## Quick Start